 By breaking the habit of mindless eating, you will reconnect with your physical feelings of hunger and satiety.
 Becoming more aware of your hunger cues, recognizing your non-hunger eating triggers, and choosing foods for enjoyment can all help resolve the love-hate relationship that many of us have with food.

 Ready to ditch the “diet” mentality and start eating with intention?
-Try these five simple ways to introduce mindfulness into your mealtimes.
+Try these 3 simple ways to introduce mindfulness into your mealtimes.

 Honor Your Hunger – and Respect Fullness